alexco869/AlexV_Bluestamp_Proj/index.md

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Alex V. | Saratoga High School | Electrical and Computer Engineering | Incoming Senior

 <img src="assets/css/Alex_V-2.png" alt="Headstone Image" width="252" height="336">

--->
 # Final Milestone

 For my final milestone, I made my modifications, which are an LED matrix that can display text and a case for the LED matrix and battery.
 First I had to figure out how to wire an LED matrix to an Arduino board.
 I researched it for a while and found a lot of different ways, but I eventually figured it out.
 On top of this being a significant obstacle, I also learned a lot about Arduino boards.
 Next, I found a Arduino library made for the purpose of controlling the display on an LED matrix.
-This facilitated my writing code.

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+I wrote the code to display a message on the LED matrix.
+I also modeled a case for the battery and LED matrix in a CAD software called Onshape.

 # Third Milestone